Kayaker Instructions – 9 Mile Swim

 If you have concerns about your swimmer’s condition, you can also ask for assistance from the Patrol Boats or Beach Patrol so that an evaluation can be undertaken by trained safety personnel.

-Swimmers who will be using volunteer kayakers are strongly urged to attend the Swimmers and Kayakers Safety Meeting Friday night @ the Ocean Pines Beach Club on 49th Street (free parking in the lot) from 5pm-9pm,so that you can meet and discuss the feeding routine and paddling strategies for the swim itself.
+Swimmers who will be using volunteer kayakers are strongly urged to attend the Swimmers and Kayakers Safety Meeting Friday night at Lutheran Church (10301 Coastal Hwy in Ocean City) from 6 – 9 PM, so that you can meet and discuss the feeding routine and paddling strategies for the swim itself.
 We are requiring each of our volunteer kayakers to attend the meeting as well so that they can meet their swimmers.

 Volunteer Kayaker/Swimmer Matchings

-During the week of July 3rd, 2016, we will also be sending out matchings of particular volunteers with their swimmers including e-mail addresses so that volunteer kayakers can communicate with their swimmers during the coming weeks.
+Prior to the race we will send out matchings of particular volunteers with their swimmers including e-mail addresses so that volunteer kayakers can communicate with their swimmers during the coming weeks.
 We strongly recommend that swimmers and kayakers communicate regarding the swimmer’s goals (to win or just to finish), swim strategy, their feeding plan / schedule, and anything else they need to know about the swimmer.

 Sign in on Saturday opens at 8:30 am for the 9 mile swimmers.
 All 9 mile swimmers and their kayakers are required to be on the beach at the Caroline St. location at 8:30am to hear final instructions regarding the swims and to then deploy.